PerfectGym/developer/content/api/users/usercreditcard.md

 # User credit card

-This API lest you assign credit card to a club user.
+This API lets you assign credit card to a club user.

 {:toc}